Intro-Ventors/Re-Co-Desktop/README.md

 *Here `{SOURCE}` stands for the location where the repository is cloned to.*

 Once cloned, change directory to the `{SOURCE}` directory and run the `Bootstrap.bat` file and it will generate the required build tools and will generate the required binaries to run the application.
 Once this is done, you can proceed to open the
-`RealityCore.pro` file in either the QtCreator application or by using the Qt VS Tools extension.
+`RealityCore/RealityCore.pro` file in either the QtCreator application or by using the Qt VS Tools extension.

 #### Configuring Qt